openstack-archive/cookbook-openstack-compute/README.md

 Description
 ===========

 This cookbook installs the OpenStack Compute service **Nova** as part of the OpenStack reference deployment Chef for OpenStack.
 The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
 Nova is currently installed from packages.
+This version is for deploying the 'Havana' release, the 'master' branch is currently working on the 'Icehouse' release.

 http://nova.openstack.org

 Requirements
 ============

-Chef 0.10.0 or higher required (for Chef environment use).
+Chef 11 or higher is required.

 Cookbooks
 ---------

 The following cookbooks are dependencies:

-* apache2
 * openstack-common
 * openstack-identity
 * openstack-image
+* openstack-network
 * selinux (Fedora)
+* yum-epel
-* yum
+* python

 Usage
 =====